tmestery/brawl_stars_tracker_project/README.md

 ## Description

-The Brawl Stars Tracker is designed to provide players with insights into leaderboard positions, and events occuring within Brawlstars.
-By utilizing the official Brawl Stars API, the application fetches real-time data, allowing users to:
+The Brawl Stars Tracker is designed to give players insights into leaderboard positions, and events occuring within Brawlstars.
+Through using the official Brawl Stars API, the application collects real-time data, allowing users to:

 - Monitor Leaderboard Standings Overtime
 - Compare standings with friends or club members